Is Your Back-Office Operations Person Retiring? 4 Replacement Options

 1. Outsource Operational Functions; Hire a BPO Services Provider

-It’s a less expensive option, and you don’t have to worry about the hiring and training.
-A BPO services and solutions provider like Empaxis does all of it for you.
+Not only is outsourcing a less expensive option, but you don’t have to worry about hiring and training the replacement.
+An outsourced provider like Empaxis handles all those activities for investment firms.

-The outsourced path is an attractive option, especially if you work in an area where the local talent pool is limited.
+Additionally, the outsourcing path is an attractive option if you work in an area with a small local talent pool.

 And of those that outsourced, 95% were satisfied or very satisfied with their outsourced solutions.
 53% said it directly correlated with generating more revenue.